Midland and South Western Junction Railway: Swindon to Marlborough

 The company realised that there was no hope of raising the necessary capital to continue, and planned an altered route with easier engineering.
-Deviations were authorised by Act of Parliament on 3 July 1879; these reduced the earthworks and avoided the Swindon tunnel, at the expense of more and steeper gradients.
+Deviations were authorised by the Swindon, Marlborough, and Andover Railway Act 1879 (42 & 43 Vict. c. xci) on 3 July 1879; these reduced the earthworks and avoided the Swindon tunnel, at the expense of more and steeper gradients.
 The route southwards from Swindon was now to curve round the west of the hill on which the Old Town stands, leaving the GWR main line at Rushey Platt, west of the Swindon GWR station.
 There was also a deviation at Marlborough to avoid the need for a viaduct, but this had the effect of bringing the line into the Marlborough Railway somewhat south of its station, so that the SM&AR had to provide its own station there, duplicating the Marlborough Railway station.
 The deviations amounted to about 8 mi out of the 12+1/2 mi between Swindon and Marlborough.

 In September 1879 work was resumed by Watson, Smith & Watson "on terms guaranteeing interest payments to shareholders at 5 per cent per annum until the line was open for traffic".
-That firm's financial strength was considered controversial, and it is not clear how the contractor was to be remunerated, but preference dividends were authorised by an Act of Parliament on 29 June 1880.
+That firm's financial strength was considered controversial, and it is not clear how the contractor was to be remunerated, but preference dividends were authorised by an act of Parliament, the Swindon, Marlborough and Andover Railway Act 1880 (43 & 44 Vict. c. xviii), on 29 June 1880.
 Construction now proceeded more rapidly, and the section from Swindon (SM&AR station, later Swindon Town) to Marlborough (SM&A station) was opened formally on 26 July 1881 and to the public on 27 July 1881.
 There were intermediate stations at Chiseldon and Ogbourne.

 An accident occurred on 11 July 1881 under trial running conditions at Chiseldon, when a guard slipped from the footboard of a train and his foot was crushed by the wheel of his train.

 No terms for access to Swindon GWR station had been set, and the company now negotiated with the GWR; the GWR was hostile, seeing the SM&AR as facilitating a potential north–south penetrating route, and the terms went to arbitration; this awarded considerably reduced charges compared with the GWR's initial demands: £3,900 per annum for the use of Swindon GWR station, plus other charges.
 A passenger service between the SM&AR and GWR stations at Swindon was started by the SM&AR on 6 February 1882.